CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 The only remaining point of concern is our data itself.
 Remember that multiplication with a number coprime to the number of buckets does not make the spread across buckets *worse*, but it also cannot do anything if the spread was already bad *before* the multiplication.
-For example, if we would start with `hash = 0` instead of `hash = 1`, we would be able to easily produce collisions if all elements of `data` were divisible by two for all or at least many of the elements that we want to store.
+For example, if we would start with `hash = 0` instead of `hash = 1`, we would be able to easily produce collisions if all elements of `data` were divisible by two for all or at least many of the keys that we want to store.
 By starting with `hash = 1` we add the summand p<sup>data.length</sup> to the calculation, which cannot be divisible by two.

-At this point we have ruled out easily *predictable* patterns of our data that may cause collisions, but in real data there might be all kinds of *unpredictable* patterns.
+At this point we have ruled out the most easily *predictable* patterns of our data that may cause collisions, but in real data there might be all kinds of *unpredictable* patterns.
 Unless we run tests with a particular `p` and a particular data set that is representative of real world applications, we cannot be sure that the hash function really works well for our use case.

 Just to give you an example of what kind of patterns we might be talking about, the letter 'e' is far more likely to occur in an english text than the letter 'k'.